Virtualization

 The Enable Graphics field, if selected, will start a VNC server to provide GUI access to the VM.

 The Virtual interfaces section allows for the creation of virtual interfaces that can connect the virtual machine to the virtual switch.
 Creating a virtual interface in this scaffold will also add it to the Virtual Interfaces scaffold.
 The name field is an arbitrary string used to identify the interface.
 This string is used for identification purposes only.
 The emulation field allows for the specification of the emulation type.
 Virtio-net is recommended in most cases.
 The virtual switch dropdown allows you to select with which switch the interface you are creating will be assigned.
-A virtual switch enables interfaces to communicate with each other or with an associated uplink.
+A virtual switch enables VM interfaces to communicate with each other; VMs can reach external networks via Layer 3 routing through the host, or via direct Layer 2 bridging if the switch has a physical interface assigned.
 The MAC field allows the assignment of a custom MAC address to the interface.
 Leaving this field blank will result in a MAC address being automatically created.

 The Virtual disks section allows for creating a virtual drive that can connect to this virtual machine.
 Creating a virtual disk in this scaffold will also add it to the Virtual Disks scaffold.
 The name field is an arbitrary string used to identify the interface.
 This string is used for identification purposes only.
 The Size field specifies the number of gigabytes of drive space that should be allocated from the host to the virtual machine.
 The emulation field allows for the specification of the emulation type.
 Virtio-blk is recommended in most cases.